Cutting edge technology like IOTA comes with a lot of technical and administrative hurdles.

 The Random Walk Monte Carlo-Method will be enabled once the coordinator is shut down.
 Then, the IOTA Reference Implementation ( IRI) will be upgraded to the IOTA production Implementation to support the IoT in industrial appliances.
 An additional step is the usage of the ternary JINN processors.

-So all in all, the approving-time depends on the network topology and the amount of transactions per second.
-When the coordinator is shut down, the real decentralized tangle will be operative.
+So all in all, the approving-time depends on the network topology and a number of transactions per second.
+When the coordinator is shut down, the freed tangle will be operative.

 That being said, there is no theoretical scalability-limit and therefore an incredibly fast network.